 The following guidelines were prepared by the Committee on the Liturgy and presented to the National Conference of Catholic Bishops for discussion at the June 1994 Special Assembly on Thursday, June 16, 1994.
-The suggested guidelines have been slightly revised according to the third edition of the General Instruction of the Roman Missal.
+The suggested guidelines—which predate the Apostolic Letter motu proprio Spiritus Domini (2021), opening the instituted ministry of acolyte to women—have been slightly revised according to the third edition of the General Instruction of the Roman Missal.
 They may be used as a basis for developing diocesan guidelines.

 - Although institution into the ministry of acolyte is reserved to lay men, the diocesan bishop may permit the liturgical functions of the instituted acolyte to be carried out by altar servers, men and women, boys and girls.
 Such persons may carry out all the functions listed in no. 100 (with the exception of the distribution of Holy Communion) and nos.
 187 - 190 and no. 193 of the General Instruction of the Roman Missal.

 The determination that women and girls may function as servers in the liturgy should be made by the bishop on the diocesan level so that there might be a uniform diocesan policy.

 - No distinction should be made between the functions carried out in the sanctuary by men and boys and those carried out by women and girls.
 The term "altar boys" should be replaced by "servers".
 The term "server" should be used for those who carry out the functions of the instituted acolyte.

 - Servers should be mature enough to understand their responsibilities and to carry them out well and with appropriate reverence.
 They should have already received holy communion for the first time and normally receive the eucharist whenever they participate in the liturgy.